Ama Dablam 6812m expedition 31 Days

 Ama Dablam is a beautiful characteristic mountain in the Khumbu region.
-The unique pyramid shape dominates the views during Everest Base Camp trek.
+The unique pyramid shape dominates the views during the Everest Base Camp trek.
 Ama Dablam is not climbed for its extreme altitude, but more for the intense technical and high alpine climb to the summit.
-You will fly in the Khumbu region at Tenzing Hillary airport at Lukla.
-From Lukla you will hike in a couple of days towards Ama Dablam base camp.
+You will fly in the Khumbu region at Tenzing Hillary airport in Lukla.
+From Lukla, you will hike in a couple of days towards Ama Dablam base camp.
 You will have 15 days for acclimatization and a chance to push for the summit.
-The climb to the summit is usually done from the south western ridge.
-The views from Ama Dablam summit are overwhelming.
-Off course you will see Mount Everest, but also good close up views of Lhotse, Cho Oyu, Nuptse, Pumori, Baruntse and Makalu.
+The climb to the summit is usually done from the southwestern ridge.
+The views from the Ama Dablam summit are overwhelming.
+Of course, you will see Mount Everest, but also good close-up views of Lhotse, Cho Oyu, Nuptse, Pumori, Baruntse and Makalu.

-After your arrival we will have a gear check with you, and make all the necessary preparations for the permits.
+After your arrival, we will have a gear check with you, and make all the necessary preparations for the permits.
 You will start with a flight from Kathmandu to Lukla.
 From Luka Airport it is a short walk to Phakding.
 From here on you hike towards Namche Bazaar, the Sherpa capital.
-At Namche you will enjoy an acclimatization day with a day hike to the famous Everest View hotel.
-After Namche you hike to the Buddhist monastery of Thyangboche.
+At Namche, you will enjoy an acclimatization day with a day hike to the famous Everest View hotel.
+After Namche, you hike to the Buddhist monastery of Thyangboche.
 Here can ask for a puja ( blessing) for a successful and safe climb of Ama Dablam.
-After Thyangboche you will bend of towards Ama Dablam base camp.
+After Thyangboche you will bend off towards Ama Dablam base camp.
 From base camp to camp 1 it starts with a hike and ends with a tiring long scramble over boulders.
-Camp 1 is at an altitude 5700m.
+Camp 1 is at an altitude of 5700m.
 Soon after you leave towards camp 2 the intense technical climb starts.
 The trail follows a rock ridge towards the base of the Yellow Tower.
-The yellow tower is an infamous vertical 12 meter rock wall.
+The yellow tower is an infamous vertical 12-meter rock wall.
 You will need fixed ropes to climb this wall.
 Camp 2 (5900m) is situated just above the Yellow Tower and it has limited tent space.
 Straight out of camp 2 you will have to climb the Grey Tower.
 Also a long vertical adventurous climb.
 After this you will scramble over mixed rock, snow & ice airy ridges also called the mushroom ridge.
-Camp 3 is situated just abouve the “mushroom” at an altitude of 6300m.
+Camp 3 is situated just above the “mushroom” at an altitude of 6300m.
 Camp 3 is the last camp before your final summit push.
 A successful summit depends on snow and weather conditions.
 The trail towards the summit follows a 50° snow & ice climbing section.
-Eventually you will reach the fluted slopes that will lead to the exposed summit of Ama Dablam.
-The descend towards base camp is the same route as the ascend.
-From base camp it will take few days to reach Tenzing Hillary airport again at Lukla.
+Eventually, you will reach the fluted slopes that will lead to the exposed summit of Ama Dablam.
+The descent towards base camp is the same route as the ascend.
+From base camp, it will take a few days to reach Tenzing Hillary airport again at Lukla.

 A flight back to Kathmandu ends this epic climbing adventure.